robinelfrink/virtconsole/README.md

 or 2.
 I'm in a hotel with no access to the outside world other than port 80 and 443.

 So I cut&paste'd some code together, resulting in a bare console viewer.
-Since the Node.js port of websockify was the easiest re-use, I made this a Node.js project.
+Since the Node.js port of [websockify](https://github.com/kanaka/websockify) was the easiest to re-use, I made this a Node.js project.

 ## Requirements